Carkzis/Arkyris/README.md

 # Arkyris
-Picture messaging with a twist.
+A diary, but with colours instead of words!